 Title Search: Currently this function performed by the Real Estate Brokers with staff who has no prior training on the subject.
 Since there are few people in Afghanistan trained in how to properly conduct title searches, a certification program and relevant trainings will enhance capacity in this area.

-Way to make humble beginning in mortgage finance: Since there is already a sizeable supply of housing for high income segment in major cities like Kabul, which does have issues like title, valuation, bankable clients etc. a humble beginning could be made by the banks in providing medium term mortgage loans.
-Also, if the Government plans to develop housing schemers for teachers, civil servants etc. will also create opportunity for salary backed mortgage loans to middle-income segments.
+Way to make humble beginning in mortgage finance: Since there is already a sizeable supply of housing for high income segment in major cities like Kabul, which does have commonly cited issues like title, valuation, bankable clients etc. a humble beginning could be made by the banks in providing medium term mortgage loans.
+Also, if the Government plans to develop housing schemers for teachers, civil servants etc. that will also create opportunity for salary backed mortgage loans to middle-income segments.
 If the Government could create

-Mortgage Guarantee Fund for middle and lower income segment, that will further give a boost to establishing mortgage business in Afghanistan.
+Mortgage Guarantee Fund for middle and lower income segment will further give a boost to establishing mortgage business in Afghanistan.

 Improve accessibility for women: Women generally encounter significant difficulties in accessing titles to property and often must rely on male relatives to hold title for them.
 Only a very small percentage of urban women hold land titles, mainly through inheritance, but in rural regions it is almost unheard of.